Inglis v. South Carolina

 South Carolina GOP Unilaterally Canceled Primary in Violation of Party and State Rules

-(Columbia, South Carolina) – Today, October 1, 2019, Republican voters filed a lawsuit alleging that the Executive Committee of the South Carolina Republican Party illegally canceled its presidential primary in violation of its own rules and state law.
+(Columbia, South Carolina) – On October 1, 2019, Republican voters filed a lawsuit alleging that the Executive Committee of the South Carolina Republican Party illegally canceled its presidential primary in violation of its own rules and state law.
 The plaintiffs include former South Carolina Member of Congress Bob Inglis of Greenville County and Frank Heindel of Charleston County.
 The plaintiffs are represented by Protect Democracy, a nonpartisan nonprofit, and Sowell & DuRant, a South Carolina litigation firm.

 On September 7, the South Carolina GOP’s Executive Committee voted to cancel the 2020 Republican presidential primary.
 The vote was not unanimous, and faced immediate rebuke from within the Republican Party.
 According to the South Carolina Republican Party’s rules, the state party can only change its nomination process at a state convention.
 The state party did not change the process at the 2019 state convention.
 Accordingly, as observers have noted, canceling the primary through an executive committee vote violates Republican Party rules.
 It also violates South Carolina election law, which requires political parties to obey their own rules.